asuradev99/CP2-Group-project/README.md

 videos (these will be placeholders): door open, break down door, die, take the L

-sound: background music, and shooting
+sound: background music, bonzi buddy tts, and shooting